LBHackney-IT/Data-Platform-Playbook/docs/playbook/google-sheets-import.md

 ## Getting Google sheet detail

-- You will need to obtain the document key from the url
-- The document id is the portion of the url between ``https://docs.google.com/spreadsheets/d/`` and ``/edit#gid=0``.
+- You will need to obtain the document key from the url.
+The document id is the portion of the url between ``https://docs.google.com/spreadsheets/d/`` and ``/edit#gid=0``.
 See example below

   ![Google sheet id](./images/google_spreadsheet_id_example.png)

-- You will also need to obtain the worksheet name that you wish to have imported
-- The worksheet name is located at the bottom left of the screen and unless it has been changed or other worksheets added, it will be called `Sheet1`
+- You will also need to obtain the worksheet name that you wish to have imported.
+The worksheet name is located at the bottom left of the screen and unless it has been changed or other worksheets added, it will be called `Sheet1`
 - To import multiple worksheets from the same Google sheet, repeat the instructions in the below section for each worksheet

 ## Setting up AWS Glue job
-- Before setting up an AWS Glue job, ensure that the relevant department configuration for that account is set up in AWS
-  - see `Adding a department` section in `managing-departments.md`
 - Open the [Data Platform Project](https://github.com/LBHackney-IT/data-platform).
-You'll need to have a Github account (which you can create yourself using your Hackney email) and have been added to the 'LBHackney-IT' team to view this project (you'll need to request this from Rashmi Shetty).
-If you don't have the correct permissions, you'll get a '404' error.
+If you don't have the correct permissions, you'll get a '404' error (see [prerequisites](#prerequisites)).
-- Navigate to the main `terraform` directory (data-platform/terraform)
+- Navigate to the main `terraform` directory, and open `26-google-sheets-imports.tf`
-- Open the `22-aws-glue-jobs` terraform file
 - Switch to 'edit mode' (using edit button on top right)
 - Copy one of the modules above, paste at the bottom of the file and update the following fields:
   - `module` = "your-unique-module-name" (it is helpful to keep the same naming convention as your dataset/folder)
   - `glue_job_name` = "Your AWS Glue job name" (this is what you'll see in the Glue console, please avoid using slashes `/`)
   - `google_sheets_document_id` = "Your document id - see the `Getting Google sheet detail` section above"
   - `google_sheets_worksheet_name` = "The name of your worksheet - see the `Getting Google sheet detail` section above"
-  - `department_folder_name` = "The name of the department folder you would like to store in e.g. `housing`, `social-care`" (if this folder doesn't already exist in S3 you can name it here and this script will create it)
+  - `department_name` = "The name of the department folder you would like to store in e.g. `housing`, `social-care`"
-  - `output_folder_name` = "The name of the folder you would like to store in under the department e.g. `housing-repair`" (if this folder doesn't already exist in S3 you can name it here and this script will create it)
+  - `dataset_name` = "The name of the dataset as you'd like it to appear within the data platform e.g. `housing-repair`"

 - _Optional: update the time schedule for the import job to run_
   - By default, the import job will run every weekday at 11pm which is set using Cron time format if 'enable_glue_trigger' is not specified (i.e. there's no line for this in your module) or it's set to 'true'.
 If this is set to 'false' then your job will not run automatically on a schedule, and will have to be run manually within AWS.
-  - To create a new Cron time use a [Cron Expression Generator](https://www.freeformatter.com/cron-expression-generator-quartz.html)
+  - To create a new Cron expression follow the guidance provided by the [AWS Cron Expression documentation][aws_cron_expressions].
   - To override and set a new time schedule, add a new row to the respective module with the new Cron time: e.g. `google_sheet_import_schedule = "cron(0 23 ? * 1-5 *)"`
   - Note you cannot make a change to the cron schedule at the same time as setting `enable_glue_trigger` to false